rthrbrs/styleguide/docs/Poland.md

+---
-# Polish Ministers, Officials and State Institutions
+title: Polish Ministers, Officials and State Institutions
+---

 The following style guide lists and standardizes the English names of Polish government ministers, high-ranking official positions, and public institutions.

-Updated: May 10, 2024

 ## Council of Ministers